giellalt/dict-sma-mul/inc/00readme.txt

 2. Make the csv files adjust to the target format.
 3. Do the conversion. @cip: done!

+@cips-comment: Bad bookkeeping of the csv-files, one doesn't know which file are already transformed and which not.
+Partly my fault, I should have deleted all files already merged into the existing smanob dict.

 Just try the following:

 java -Xmx2048m net.sf.saxon.Transform -it main table2xml.xsl inFile=test_t2x.csv